-What we want you to know about BananAppeal is that it's half the size as others, forming a 3-4' tall by 3-4' wide, round shrub.
-So this one has a different shape, being a lower mound, rather than an upright-oval form.
+BananAppeal is half the size as other small anise-trees, forming a 3-4' tall by 3-4' wide, round shrub.
+So this one has a different shape, being a lower mound, rather than an upright-oval form like FLA Sunshine.

 small anise-tree, Ocala yellow-star